microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/virtualassistant-linkedaccounts.md

 ![Linked Accounts UX](./media/virtualassistant-linkedaccountsux.png)

-This example of how to build an account linking experience within your own web or mobile app.

 ## Authentication Configuration

 In order to perform Account Linking, the Linked Accounts web app will need a user to login using the same account as they'll use to authenticate as a user of your Virtual Assistant, for example `darren@contosoassistant.com`.